porag-m06/Porag-s-Vet-Clinic-DB/README.md

 # 📖 [Porag's Vet Clinic Database] <a name="about-project"></a>

-In this **[vet Clinic Database]** project, a relational database is created with the initial data structure for a vet clinic.
+In this **[Vet Clinic Database]** project, a relational database is created with the initial data structure for a vet clinic.
 To store animals' information and query it.

 ## 🛠 Built With <a name="built-with"></a>
 ### Tech Stack <a name="tech-stack"></a>